alekhaya99/Speak/README.md

 Currently we are working on the edit and delete option in the Feed Section, and also the Forgot password option
+### Problems which you might face after downloading
 **Bugs**
 After downloading the file, you might encounter the problem ".iml" file missing.